ChrisMusson/SudokuSolver/README.md

 1. In Renban puzzles, you need to enter a line to your puzzle file for every renban region.
 You do this by entering the cells in the region, followed by an R. For example, a renban region containing the central 5 cells of row 7 would read `7374757677R`.

 1. In Extra Regions puzzles, you need to enter a line to your puzzle file for every extra region.
 You do this by entering the cells in the region, followed by ER.
 For example, an L-shaped extra region starting at (4, 2) and ending at (8, 6) would read `4252627282838485ER`.

+1. In Quadruple puzzles, you need to enter a line to your puzzle file for every quadruple clue.
+You do this by entering the top left cell surrounding the quadruple clue, followed by the given digits, followed by Q. For example, a clue whose top left cell is (6, 3) and contains the digits 1224 would read `631223Q`.

 ## To add